ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Methodology

-where $r_{\text{loc}}(d)\in\{0,1,\dots,K\}$ is the 0-based rank of document $d$ in $\mathcal{L}_{m}^{\text{loc}}$.
-Because identical indices correspond to the same time window across sensors, RRF aligns and jointly reranks them.
-After fusion, we retain the top-$k$ windows ($k${=}100 by default) for each activity, yielding a balanced evidence set even when the underlying class distribution is highly uneven.
+where $r_{\text{loc}}(d)$ is the rank of document index $d$.
+Since indices are time-synchronized across sensors, this summation naturally aligns and jointly reranks multi-sensor evidence, promoting time windows that are consistently salient across modalities.
+Furthermore, as retrieval is performed conditionally per class, the agent receives the best available evidence for every hypothesis, ensuring balanced recall even for long-tail activities often overshadowed in global retrieval.

-\paragraph{Hierarchical Multi-Agent Reasoning.} ZARA employs three LLM agent types executed in four stages (Figure~\ref{fig:prompt_flow}).
-First, a \emph{Feature Selector} agent consults the pair-wise knowledge base $\mathcal{K}$ together with the activity candidate set $\mathcal{A}$ and returns $n$ highly discriminative features.
-Next, an \emph{Evidence Pruning} agent aggregates the class-wise evidence lists $\{\mathcal{N}_{a}(x)\}$, builds a structured feature-statistics markdown table (query value, class means, class standard deviations) of those $n$ features, and removes activities whose distributions differ markedly from the query, yielding a narrowed set $\mathcal{A}'$.
-The \emph{Feature Selector} is then reused on $\mathcal{A}'$ to select $m$ finer-grained features, giving the LLM greater granularity to distinguish closely related activities.
-Finally, a \emph{Decision Insight} agent receives an updated statistics table and outputs both the final label $a'$ and an explicit natural-language rationale grounded in the selected features and the retrieved evidence.
-All agents share the same frozen LLM Gemini-2.0-flash~\cite{geminiteam2025geminifamilyhighlycapable}.
+\paragraph{Hierarchical Multi-Agent Reasoning.} ZARA orchestrates a hierarchical reasoning pipeline comprising three specialized agent roles executed in four stages (Figure~\ref{fig:prompt_flow}).
+Initially, a \emph{Feature Selector} agent queries the pairwise knowledge base $\mathcal{K}$ relative to the global candidate set $\mathcal{A}$ to identify $n$ coarse-grained discriminative features.
+Subsequently, an \emph{Evidence Pruning} agent synthesizes the retrieved class-wise evidence lists $\{\mathcal{N}_{a}(x)\}$ into a structured statistical comparison table (contrasting query values against class moments) based on these features.
+It then filters out distributionally mismatched activities, yielding a refined set $\mathcal{A}'$.
+The \emph{Feature Selector} is then re-engaged on $\mathcal{A}'$ to retrieve $m$ fine-grained features, enabling the system to resolve subtle ambiguities among the remaining candidates.
+Finally, a \emph{Decision Insight} agent analyzes the updated statistics to derive the final label $a'$, producing a transparent natural-language rationale grounded in the selected statistical features and retrieved evidence.
+Appendix~\ref{apd_prompt} provides the full prompts for each agent.